yii-tools/forms/docs/field/error.md

 ## Content

-The following code shows how to set the error content.
+The following code shows how to create a field with error content.

 ```php
 <?php